kart-projects/Plagiarism-Detector/README.md

 ## Summary Results

-To summarize I was able to successfully complete the tasks that were assigned to me in the notebooks mentioned above and finally create a sklearn LinearSVC model that was used to classify the provided answer files as plagiarized or not.
+To summarize, I was able to successfully complete the tasks that were assigned to me in the notebooks mentioned above and finally create a sklearn LinearSVC model that was used to classify the provided answer files as plagiarized or not.
 In this case we used only few features and small set of text files to train and test our plagiarism model.
-The model actually performed well and produced 100% accuracy on the test files
+The model actually performed well and produced 100% accuracy on the test files.

 All analysis and results are well documented with the attached notebook files.
 Please review that for more details.